Master's Programme in Language Technology

 Applications involving language technology are defining and redefining contemporary culture in more or less all corners of the world.
 Examples include document relevance ranking and filtering (in e.g. search engines and social media), automatic translation, writers' aids, business intelligence, and profiling of individuals.
-The core of language technology are methods for automatically analysing texts with a sensitivity for their linguistic structure and content.
+The core of language technology are methods for automatically analysing texts with a sensitivity to their linguistic structure and content.

 The challenges for language technology lie in the richness, unpredictability, and creativity of human communication, not least in the new modes of personal expression encouraged by social media.
-In working with the practical side of language technology, you will also gain insights in more theoretical computational linguistics.
+In working with the practical side of language technology, you will also gain insights into more theoretical computational linguistics.
 Important themes are empirical methods and data collection, statistics in modelling of linguistic phenomena, and machine learning.

-You will acquire skills in performing quantitative analysis of linguistic data.
+- You will acquire skills in performing quantitative analysis of linguistic data.

-You will learn to work with large-scale machine-learning approaches to language technology.
+- You will learn to work with large-scale machine-learning approaches to language technology.

-You will work with teachers from the internationally prominent computational linguistics group at Uppsala University.
+- You will work with teachers from the internationally prominent computational linguistics group at Uppsala University.

-As one of our students, you are encouraged to take an active role in the development of the programme.
+- As one of our students, you are encouraged to take an active role in the development of the programme.